Exploring Kampong Phluk: A Half-Day Adventure from Siem Reap

 Whether you’re a first-time visitor or a seasoned traveler, the chance to see Kampong Phluk from the water, explore the floating village, and enjoy a sunset on Tonle Sap offers a uniquely Cambodian experience that’s both meaningful and fun.

-More Private Tours in Siem Reap
+More Guided Tours in Siem Reap

-More Tours in Siem Reap
+More Boat Tours & Cruises in Siem Reap

 More Tour Reviews in Siem Reap